 Bathsheba village is home to a small community of fishing folk and their families and is effectively just one long beach road, dotted with the odd rum shop; it’s just about as laid-back as it gets in Barbados.
 If you’re neither a surfer nor a tidal pool-paddler, then there are plenty of walks in the area.
 Low-key accommodation is available, and this is also where some Barbadians spend their weekends, with many owning holiday homes in the area.

-The landmark Atlantis Hotel opened here in 1884 when the old railway between Bridgetown and Belleplaine ran directly in front of the hotel and made a stop at the bottom of the steps.
+Just south of Bathsheba (a suburb really), picturesque Tent Bay is home to a small fish market, and colourful local fishing boats can be seen making their way in and out of the bay in the morning and evening.
+Like the other beaches, there are strong currents and swimming is not recommended.
+The landmark Atlantis Historic Inn opened here in 1884 when the old railway between Bridgetown and Belleplaine ran directly in front of the hotel and made a stop at the bottom of the steps.
 The Atlantis is still a great place for lunch on a tour of the island and is well known for its Bajan buffets.